Liz Phair: 2016–Present: Guyville retrospective, Soberish and recent tours

-2021–present: Soberish and Chrysalis Records

-In February 2021, Phair announced she had signed a contract with newly reformed Chrysalis Records to issue her album Soberish later in the year.
-The album was released that June, produced once again by Brad Wood.
-It received perhaps Phair's strongest reviews since Guyville.
+In February 2021, Phair announced she had signed a contract with newly re-formed Chrysalis Records to issue her album Soberish later in the year.
+The album was released that June, produced by Brad Wood.
+It garnered some of Phair's strongest reviews since Guyville.
 Pitchfork called the album "a solid, sharply written record of sturdy, enjoyable songs that gradually unfold to reveal new depths of feeling."
 In Rolling Stone, Jon Dolan wrote that Soberish "brings to mind the glory of Guyville and its 1994 follow-up, Whip-Smart, without feeling at all like self-conscious recapitulation."
-According to the NME, "Soberish serves as a reminder of Liz Phair’s brilliance after years of underestimation.
+A review by El Hunt in the NME stated that "Soberish serves as a reminder of Liz Phair's brilliance after years of underestimation.
 Far from simply drawing on her most critically acclaimed albums, it draws on the whole lot, and finds newness within."

-Phair was also due to tour with Alanis Morissette for Morissette's rescheduled 2020 tour later in 2021.
-She cancelled for undisclosed reasons.
+Phair was due to tour later in 2021 as part of Alanis Morissette's rescheduled 2020 tour, but canceled for undisclosed reasons.
+She did end up touring in the fall of 2023 for the 30th anniversary of Exile in Guyville, where she would perform the album in its entirety alongside several other fan favorites.

+In August 2024, Phair officially announced a publishing deal with Warner Chappell Music.

 Personal life

 In 1994, Phair began dating film editor Jim Staskauskas.
 The couple married on March 11, 1995; their son James Nicholas Staskauskas was born on December 21, 1996.

 In 2001, Phair and Staskauskas divorced, after which Phair sold her home in Chicago's Lincoln Park neighborhood and relocated to Los Angeles, California.
 As of 2018, Phair resides in Manhattan Beach, California.

-She is a follower of third-wave feminism.
+She identifies as a feminist, and Exile in Guyville has been said to capture "the voice of third-wave feminism."